DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 |

 Note that base on your needs, you can choose as many as operations you want to be performed by order on the input image.
-In the next section, each of the availble operations are explained.
+In the next section, each of the available operations are explained.

 Resize
 ~~~~~~~~~~~~~~
-This operation resizes the input into a user specified size.
-An example of the settings of this operator is shown below.
+This operation resizes the input into a user-specified size.
+An example of the settings of this operation is shown below.

 .. image:: Images/resize/gui.png